spekt/testlogger/src/JUnit.Xml.Package/README.md

 #### StoreConsoleOutput

-You can use `StoreConsoleOutput` option to disable any `system-out` and `system-err` logs in both `testsuite` and `testcase` elements.
+You can use `StoreConsoleOutput` option to disable any `system-out` and `system-err` logs in either `testsuite` or `testcase` elements or both.
 By default, all console outputs are captured.
 Example usage:

 `dotnet test --logger:"junit;StoreConsoleOutput=false"`

-NOTE: test attachments are always emitted in `system-out` even when above option is false.
+NOTE: test attachments are always emitted in `system-out` for tests cases even when above option is `false` or `testsuite`.

 **v5.x and later behavior**